Support for Attention Research Update is provided

 significantly greater reductions in parent and teacher ratings of core ADHD

-of the reductions appear large enough to be clinically meaningful.
-Although
+the reductions appear large enough to be clinically meaningful.
+Although the

 was less pronounced, significant reductions in parents' ratings of oppositional